UselessPickles/diamondtel-m92-bluetooth/README.md

 - The custom device communicates with the transceiver to monitor the transciever battery level.
 - There is no direct pass-through communication between the handset and transceiver.
     - As far as the transceiver knows, it simply powers up and remains in its default idle state at all times (except for when the custom device requests the battery level).
-- The custom device fully implements all "phone" behavior that is experienced by interacting with the handset.
+- The custom device fully implements all behavior that is experienced by interacting with the handset.
 Much of it is a replica of (or inspired by) the DiamondTel Model 92's original behavior.
-- The custom device Bluetooth pairs with a modern cell phone using the Hands-Free Profile (HFP).
+- The custom device pairs with a modern cell phone using the Bluetooth Hands-Free Profile (HFP).
 This Bluetooth connection is used to:
     - Monitor/display cell service status and signal strength, etc.
     - Handle incoming calls.
     - Send outgoing calls.